scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

 example_df.iloc[1:5]
 ```

-Like the Numpy two-dimension indexing case, if we want to select columns with
+Like the NumPy two-dimension indexing case, if we want to select columns with
 `.loc` or `.iloc`, we must give two indexing expressions, separated by
 a comma: